Published On: Dec 01 2011 10:16:39 AM CSTUpdated On: Dec 03 2015 01:00:00 AM CST

 Ozzy Osbourne, Tony Iommi and Geezer Butler perform during a 1977 concert at Madison Square Garden in New York City.

-"Never Say Die!" was Ozzy's last studio album with Black Sabbath, released in September 1978.
+Released in September 1978, "Never Say Die!" was Ozzy's last studio album with Black Sabbath before he embarked on a solo career.

 "Blizzard of Ozz," Osbourne's solo debut, was released on Sept.
 20, 1980.